spjy/jotted-topics/electromagnetism.md

 ### Conduction Current (Conductors)

 Conduction current is generated due to an application of an external electric field $\bold{E}$ on a conducting material.
-It is related to the drift of the free charges.
+It is related to the movement drift of the free charges since its movement is confined within a lattice.

 Electrons not in free space do not accelerate due to the electric field; rather, they are assumed to be contained in the atomic structure of the material.
 Therefore, they are free to move inside the material but bounce off of the walls of the atomic lattice and induce friction.